 When launching a new product or entering a new geographic market, should a company be radical or incremental?
 This frames the issue as binary, as if a company has to choose one or the other, when it’s arguably never that simple.
 Instead, many well-managed companies choose radical incrementalism as the path to achieving an ambitious long-term goal.

-This has relevance to organizations who need to embrace change, and who also need to make sure those changes are understood by their stakeholders.
+This has relevance to organizations that need to embrace change and that also need to make sure those changes are understood by their stakeholders.